Introduction to the Fashion Media Business

 The course includes:

-- Fashion forecasting
+- Trends and Fashion Forecasting

 Beginners.
 You should have an interest in the subject area and a desire to learn but no previous experience is required.